heynemann/sheep/README.md

 What if my worker raises an exception?
 --------------------------------------

-<blockquote>Contrary to what you may have heard or even expressed yourself, sheep are not stupid.</blockquote>
+<blockquote>Contrary to what you may have heard or even expressed yourself, sheep are not stupid. (reference: [An Introduction to Sheep Behavior](http://www.livestocktrail.illinois.edu/sheepnet/paperDisplay.cfm?ContentID=1).</blockquote>